-YCWA adheres to local, State and federal rules and regulations and BMPs during work.
+YCWA adheres to local, State and Federal rules and regulations and best management practices during work.
 For instance, when working in Forest Service-managed land, YCWA's staff has access to axes, saws, and shovels to fight relatively small fires.
 If work includes burning debris, YCWA obtains necessary permits and approvals from the appropriate agency, which may require YCWA to have specialized equipment on-site and restrict burning to specific times of the year.